Whoever first thought of combining salt and caramel is an evil genius. The two pair so well together it's crazy.

 Remove from oven while you prepare the caramels.

-Place the caramel in a microwave safe bowl.
+Prepare caramel layer - Place the caramel in a microwave safe bowl.
 Add the cream and vanilla, and microwave for 1 minute.
 Remove from the microwave and stir until smooth.
 If caramels are not completely melted, microwave at 20 second intervals, stirring after each interval, until smooth.

 Pour the caramel filling over the cooked crust (Do your best to pour it evenly over crust as it is very difficult to spread).
 Sprinkle salt over the top.
 Removing remaining dough from fridge and crumble it evenly over the caramel.